Hunterszone/exorcism-lang/README.md

 - WebAssembly runtimes
 - embedded environments

-A compiled Exorcism program is not tied to a single operating system or CPU architecture.

 ---

+💡A compiled Exorcism program is not tied to a single operating system or CPU architecture.

 ## Rich language features support